 to be able to find research data through a central point of access

 possibility to make research data available and to store them in the long term

 Until now, there has been no subject-specific research data infrastructure for historical building research.
 The baureka.online platform closes this gap.
 It is designed as a central research data platform for thematically internationally positioned historical building research in German-speaking countries and oriented towards the above-mentioned needs.
 Here, research data is centrally indexed and made available.
 Baureka.online is to be realized as modules in two project phases.

 Module baureka.index: central point of access for finding research data

 Module baureka.storage: to archive and publish research data, and to make them citable

-FIZ Karlsruhe contributes its skills in information science and its vast experience in realizing infrastructure projects.
+Through its Research Data department, FIZ Karlsruhe contributes information science expertise and extensive experience in the implementation of infrastructure projects.
 FIZ Karlsruhe provides the IT infrastructure for both software development and operating baureka.online that is required during the project term.
 In designing the project, care was taken to integrate RADAR, an established research data repository, which both ensures the long-term archiving of the data stored in baureka.storage and enables the platform to be sustained beyond the funding period.